lrleon/uconv/README.md

 a quantity expressed in `Source_Unit_Class_Name` towards `Target_Unit_Class_Name`, whose parameter is a double, and it returns a double corresponding to the converted value.
-Next of using of `Declare_Conversion`, the function conversion body which implements the conversion must be written.
+Next of using of `Declare_Conversion`, the function conversion body, which implements the conversion, must be written.
 For example, for converting from `Fahrenheit` to `Celsius` you might write this thus:

     Declare_Conversion(Fahrenheit, Celsius, t) { return (t - 32) / 1.8; }